5 from 3 votes

 How long should carrot sticks be?

-Carrot sticks can be as long or short as you'd like.
-For optimal grasping and dipping, we recommend cutting carrot sticks about 2-3 inches long and ½-inch by ½-inch thick.
+Carrot sticks can be as long or short as you’d like.
+For optimal grasping and dipping, we recommend cutting carrot sticks about 2-3 inches long and 1/2-inch by 1/2-inch thick.

 How long do carrot sticks keep in the fridge?